oliveris/git-version/README.md

 # Git Version
-Gets the git version and returns it as a string.
+Helpers around Git Tag versions these include getting the latest version and getting the date of the version.

 ### Usage
 <p>Pull in the composer package by running the command below:</p>